 Best Active Retirement Community Overall: The Villages, Florida

 The Villages retirement community in Florida welcomes residents from around the world.
 It’s one of the best retirement communities in Florida, and it’s one of the largest active adult communities on the globe.
 The Villages spans more than three counties and more than 20,000 acres.
-Plus, more than 55,000 residences house its “villagers.”
+Plus, 7,000 residences house its “villagers.”
 So it’s a solid choice for retirees who want to maintain an active lifestyle in a bustling community.

 You can enjoy more than 100 miles of golf cart-legal streets and trails.
 It also houses the new Marsh View Pitch and Putt golf course, a cattail recreation area and a softball complex.
 When you’re not breaking a sweat, you can relax at clubhouses, shopping centers and more.
 It offers more amenities per capita than any other retirement community in the country, according to 55+.com, a website that gathers data on active adult communities.
 Home types include patio and cabana villas.
 Prices range from $100,000 to more than $1 million.

 See Also: Best Places to Retire in the U.S.

 Retirement Community With the Best Amenities: Sun City Hilton Head, Bluffton, South Carolina

 If you’re looking for a place to keep your body and mind as active as possible in your golden years, consider Sun City Hilton Head.
 At its center lies an amenity campus that resembles a town square.
 Hilton Head is one of the best places to retire in South Carolina, and you can enjoy 54 holes of golf, swimming, tennis, pickleball and gym classes.
 Then, you can relax at the spa.
 Or join one of its many clubs to interact with your neighbors.
 Home prices start at about $200,000 and extend to about $1 million.

 Best Small Active Retirement Community: Sun City Huntley, Huntley, Illinois